-(1) The 2020 PSU awards outstanding are based on the actual performance.
-As a result of the performance achieved during the performance period, recipients will receive an aggregate of 20,559 shares of common stock on the vesting date of March 1, 2023, reflecting a payout rate of 79.9%.
-The 2021 PSU awards outstanding are based on target.
-Depending upon the performance achieved during the performance period, recipients may receive between 0 and 32,768 shares of common stock.
+(1) The 2021 PSU awards outstanding are based on the actual performance for the 2021 to 2023 performance period.
+As a result of the performance achieved during the performance period, recipients will receive an aggregate of 15,398 shares of common stock on the vesting date of March 1, 2024, reflecting a payout rate of 70.5%.
 The 2022 PSU awards outstanding are based on target.
 Depending upon the performance achieved during the performance period, recipients may receive between 0 and 39,713 shares of common stock.
+The 2023 PSU awards outstanding are based on target.
+Depending upon the performance achieved during the performance period, recipients may receive between 0 and 25,709 shares of common stock.

-As of December 31, 2022 the Company did not have any unrecognized compensation related PSU awards.
+As of December 31, 2023 the Company did not have any unrecognized compensation related to PSU awards.

 Stock Options.
 From 2013 to 2016, the Company issued stock options to certain of its executive officers under the OIP as part of their annual equity compensation.
 Stock options were granted with an exercise price equal to the fair market value of our common stock on the grant date, and they expire 10 years from the date of grant.
 These options had time-based restrictions with equal and annual graded vesting over a three-year period and are all fully vested.
-Upon retirement, employees have the lesser of three years or the remaining option term to exercise any vested options.
-We did not issue any stock options in 2022, 2021 or 2020.
+Upon retirement, employees had the lesser of three years or the remaining option term to exercise any vested options.
+We did not issue any stock options in 2023, 2022 or 2021 and no stock options were outstanding as of December 31, 2023.
+We did not have any compensation expense or related tax benefits for stock option awards in 2023, 2022, or 2021.